Bioenergy and Catalysis Laboratory (LBK)

 In particular we focus

-On the development of efficient conversion technologies for biomass to clean-burning secondary fuels (Catalytic Process Engineering - CPE).
+On the development of efficient conversion technologies for biomass to energy carriers with a focus on hydrothermal processes (Catalytic Process Engineering - CPE).

 Our four groups are